 Jeff has been in the restaurant business over half his life.
 He’s worked nearly every job possible , starting with dishwashing and bussing at the local LaRosa’s.
 From there, he went on to Montgomery Inn, Papa John’s, In the Wood and Pasta al Dente.
 Looking for a little more stability in his life , he went to work for his father and uncle, who had recently invested in three local Mio’s franchises.
 Trained at the Mariemont store, managed the Hyde Park store then moved onto the Mt.Washington store, where he has been for the last ten years and has owned for the last six.

 First and foremost, Shane was raised in Austin, TX.
 He calls his hometown the center of the barbecue Universe, and when it comes to brisket, anyway, he's probably right.
 Shane earned his Business degree from SMU and then followed his wife back to Cincinnati where he's worked in technology sales for the last decade.
 While Aaron and Jeff are the dreamers behind the project, Shane's the smart one with the business acumen.
 He's pretty much the only reason we didn't run out of money before we opened.

 Tom lives and breathes the restaurant business.
 Taking Tommy out of a kitchen is like taking a fish out of water.
 He's worked as a prep cook, line cook, kitchen manager, general manager, and catering manager.
 He most recently served as head chef and pit master at SmoQ in Springdale.
 It was at SmoQ that Tom honed his craft of smoking quality meats and earned a reputation as one of the area's best pit masters.
-In 2015, Cincinnati Magazine rated Smoq among the top 3 barbecue restaurants in Greater Cincinnati.
+That reputation has only been elevated in his time at Lucius Q.